njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 en-us.txt  es-mx.txt  zh-cn.txt
 ```
 2. The working directory is "lecture1".
 When I run `ls` with the directory "messages," it shows all the files inside of "messages."
-It is not an error.
+I get this output because `ls` lists all the files and folders in the given path which is "messages."
+Thus, it is not an error.

 input:
 ```